watson-developer-cloud/speech-javascript-sdk/README.md

 **For Web Browsers Only** This library is primarily intended for use in browsers.
 Check out [watson-developer-cloud](https://www.npmjs.com/package/watson-developer-cloud) to use Watson services (speech and others) from Node.js.

 **Warning** This library is still early-stage and may see significant breaking changes.
-We'll try to stick to Semver and node.js standards, but no guarentees

 See several examples at https://github.com/watson-developer-cloud/speech-javascript-sdk/tree/master/examples